IvanoLauriola/MKLpy/docs/examples/examples_loading.md

 !!! warning
 	The  transformations automatically cast the input into tensors.

-Alternatively, if you deal with `ndarray`, you can use scikit functionalities, such as
+Alternatively, if you deal with `ndarray`, you can use scikit functionalities

 ```python
 from sklearn import preprocessing